pescetti-studio/pescetti-studio/README.md

 - ❗ And there’s a lot more coming over the next few weeks.

 > [!TIP]
-> If you like what we’re doing, you can follow us **FOR FREE** on [Patreon](https://www.patreon.com/c/PescettiStudio/posts) for updates and exclusive content!
+> If you like what we’re doing, you can follow us **FOR FREE** on [Patreon](https://www.patreon.com/c/PescettiStudio/posts) for early updates and exclusive content!

 - 📫 How to reach us: [mail](pescettistudio@gmail.com) & [Twitter/X](https://x.com/pescetti_studio)